 The rhythmical sound of knitting needles creating a gossamer

-four ply silver grey and soft purple heather shawl,
+four ply silver grey and purple heather shawl,

 quite a complicated pattern to follow after previously knitting

-a cable knit scarf, ready for the autumn fall,
+a striped cable knit scarf, ready for the autumn fall.

 wooden bobbins or needles, the craft itself very old.

-Sewing a printed tapestry using wool, or a counted cross stitch
+Sewing a tapestry using wool, or following a counted cross

-using a hoop to stretch the cotton of an embroidered floral
+using a hoop to tighten the cotton of an embroidered floral

 making a summer dress in gauzy green polka dot, cutting the

-material and using a zig zag stitch so it doesn’t fray.
+material and using an edging zig-zag stitch so that it doesn’t fray.

-A rotary cutter and board prepares patterned and plain squares
+A rotary cutter prepares patterned and plain squares for the top

-for the top layer of a quilt in cream and cornflower blue,
+layer of a traditional quilt in cream and cornflower blue,

 a modern quilt design with a colourful border of spring tulips